-To Smith, illegal immigration has a bipartisan stench: "For eight years, George W. Bush spouted non sequiturs from a non sequitur mind.
-Under been there, Barack Obama touts same old, encouraging illegal aliens to migrate.
-Mr. President, what part of this sentence don't you grasp?
-In America, no one gets to break the law'?”
+To Smith, illegal immigration deserves bipartisan guilt.
+“For eight years, George W. Bush spouted non sequiturs from a non sequitur mind,” he wrote.
+“Under been there, Barack Obama did that, too, letting illegal aliens migrate.
+Mr. President, what part of this sentence didn’t you grasp: ‘In America, no one gets to break the law'?”
 A 2016 column wrote of Obama’s support of Sanctuary Cities: “Historically, sanctuaries existed to protect the innocent.
 Today, they exist to protect the guilty.”

 Smith’s column has written of every modern-day President.
 Bush 43 “hadn’t known what he didn’t know.”
 By contrast, a decade after his death, Ronald Reagan had become Olympus.
 “His autobiography was An American Life.
 Reagan was an American Original.”
 His last decade showed the terrible tragedy of Alzheimer’s disease for the victim and his or her family: “robbing the aging of a companion they cherish as friends die and family dwindles – losing memory when they need it most.”